Table of Contents

 NoSQL

-3. Select your Resource Group and then fill in the Account Name.
+3. Set the Workload Type to Production, select your Resource Group and then fill in the Account Name.
 Select a Location close to you and then set the Capacity mode as Serverless.

 CosmosDB Settings

-4. On the Global Distribution tab, set the Geo-Redundancy and Multi-region Writes to Disable.
+4. On the Global Distribution tab, set the Geo-Redundancy to Disable.

 CosmosDB Global Distribution

-5. Make no changes to the Networking tab.
+5. Set Connectivity method to All networks on the Networking tab.

 6. On the Backup Policy tab, choose the relevant Backup storage redundancy.
 We use Locally-redundant backup storage as default.